 Except for lorazepam and midazolam in selected situations, benzodiazepines are generally not recommended for the treatment of delirium.
 Lorazepam is a short-acting agent, and its use is largely reserved for the treatment of alcohol or benzodiazepine withdrawal.
-Lorazepam (0.5–1 mg orally or parenterally, every 1–2 hours) has also been used along with haloperidol in patients with delirium who are particularly sensitive to extrapyramidal side effects.
+Lorazepam (0.5–1 mg orally or parenterally, every 1–2 hours) has also been used along with haloperidol in patients with delirium who are particularly sensitive to EPS.
 Another exception is midazolam, a very short-acting benzodiazepine, which is given by continuous subcutaneous or intravenous infusion in doses ranging from 30 to 100 mg over 24 hours.
 Midazolam is used to achieve deep sedation, especially in a terminal hyperactive or mixed delirium when agitation is refractory to other treatments, for example, doses of haloperidol in the region of 20 mg per day.
-Similarly, methotrimeprazine (a very sedating neuroleptic) is also used to achieve deep sedation in doses of 6.25 to 25 mg subcutaneously or intravenously every 8 hours.